Takeaways

 If you love sports, for example, you could invest in publicly traded companies like Nike, Under Armor, or Lululemon.
 If you swear by Tide laundry detergent, investing in Proctor & Gamble could make sense for your portfolio.

-Investors can use the interest-based method of investing to get started and then combine the strategy with the other investment strategies listed above to construct a portfolio they love with the right mix of risk and reward.
+Investors can start with the interest-based method and combine it with the other investment strategies listed above to construct a portfolio they love with the right mix of risk and reward.

 10. Passive Investing

-Passive investing is an investment strategy that aims to maximize investment returns while minimizing investment fees.
-Passive investing chooses to engage in less frequent trading of stocks but instead adopts a more buy-and-hold long-term oriented investing strategy.
+Passive investing is a strategy that aims to maximize investment returns while minimizing investment fees.
+It involves less frequent stock trading and instead adopts a more buy-and-hold, long-term strategy.

-A passive investing strategy is used in index investing, where investors invest in an index constructed to represent a particular element of the market or mirror a specific index, such as the S&P 500 Index.
+Index investing is a passive strategy in which investors invest in an index constructed to represent a particular element of the market or mirror a specific index, such as the S&P 500 Index.
 Other index investing aims to mirror segments of the economy, such as large capitalization companies, while others track leading stock indexes like the Dow Jones Industrial Average or S&P 500.

 Exchange-traded funds, or ETFs, can also be securities for passive investing.
-Investors can invest in an ETF, which is an investment security that represents an investment in a basket of securities.
+An ETF is an investment security representing an investment in a basket of securities.
 ETFs can also invest in and track a sector, industry, or index.
-ETFs are bought and sold like stocks and makes passive investing accessible to many new investors.
+ETFs are bought and sold like stocks, making passive investing accessible to many new investors.

 Smart Summary